Sentiment Lab

 What is Sentiment, Really?

 Sentiment, at its core, is about feeling.
 The word itself traces back to Latin and French roots, originally meaning something personal, an emotional response.
 By the 18th century, people began using phrases like, “My sentiments exactly,” to express alignment with others’ feelings.
-Today, when we talk about sentiment, especially in the context of technology, we’re referring to understanding opinions—whether they’re positive, negative, or somewhere in between .
+Today, when we talk about sentiment, especially in the context of technology, we’re referring to understanding collective opinions - whether they’re positive, negative, or somewhere in between.
+We're known for making our decisions before digesting all the factual information available.

 Why Sentiment Matters to Us All

-We are social beings by nature.
-It’s hardwired in us to care about what others think—about us, about things we buy, about shared experiences.
-It’s no surprise then that before making a purchase, 82% of us read reviews to understand how others feel about something we’re considering buying.
-We trust those reviews because they offer us a peek into what others experienced, helping us decide what’s worth our time, money, or energy .
+We are social beings by nature, hardwired to care about what others think.
+This is why, before making a purchase, 82% of us read reviews to understand how others feel about something we’re considering buying.
+We trust those reviews because they offer us a peek into what others experienced, helping us decide what’s worth our time, money, or energy.
+Thanks to the internet, this pool of shared information and experiences runs deeper than ever before.

-One interesting thing about sentiment is how quickly we pick up on it.
-Emotional content in reviews—whether it’s excitement, frustration, or disappointment - jumps out.
-Studies show that emotional reviews are easier for us to process.
-If a review is positive and emotionally charged, we’re more likely to trust it and feel confident in our choice.
-Negative reviews, on the other hand, make us stop and think harder, looking for the potential problems that might come with the product .
+One fascinating aspect of sentiment is how quickly we pick up on it.
+Emotional content in reviews - whether it’s excitement, frustration, or disappointment - jumps out at us.
+Studies show that emotional reviews are easier for us to digest and process.
+Positive, emotionally charged reviews make us more likely to feel confident that we're about to make a good choice.
+Negative reviews, on the other hand, make us stop and think harder, prompting us to consider the potential problems associated with the product.
+Mixed reviews, have been shown to be interpreted as most helpful, thanks to the blend of positive and negative feedback which to us, feels balanced and credible.

-We built this Sentiment Lab to explore how 12 different sentiment models perform on different datasets.
-To see which understand nuance and sarcasm - which are the closest to humans in evaluating sentiment.
-But then we enjoyed the process of comparing the models so much, we decided to release the laboratory for you to try on your own text and to see which models agree with you.
+We built Sentiment Lab to give everyone the opportunity to explore how 12 different sentiment models perform on various datasets, including your own text.
+It allows you to see which models grasp nuance and sarcasm, and which come closest to human-like sentiment evaluation.
+We enjoyed the process of comparing these models so much that we decided to release the laboratory for you to experiment with, letting you see which models align most with your own text and sentiment perspective.

 In partnership withInsight Platforms Logo